 Other things to consider this time of year are:

-- Only use decorations that are flame-retardant or not flammable.
+- Only use decorations that are not flammable.

 - Check holiday lights each year for frayed wires or excessive wear.

 - Don’t link more than three strands of holiday lights.

 - Never leave a burning candle unattended.
 Consider using battery-operated, flameless candles.